MinistrySafe/api-documentation/source/index.html.md

 Parameter | Required | Description
 --------- | ------- | -----------
-ID | Yes | The ID of the user to delete
+ID | Yes | The ID of the user for whom you want to retrieve trainings

 ## Assign a training to a User